nikolehto/HEAP/README.md

 Visualize 3D figures

-Resource/Patterns contains pattern.txt file which is readed and presented
+Resource/Patterns contains pattern.txt file which is read and presented